 - In his Star Wars games review, he offers a solution to the original issue.
 Have Luke run Greedo over with a landspeeder.

 - On Animaniacs, the Warners would only screw with people who were mean to them first.
 This allowed them to be obnoxious, but still likable.
 However, in the original storyboard for "Plane Pals", which is available online, the Warners start messing with a guy on the plane first.
 The studio thought this made the Warners look needlessly cruel, and had the writers change it so the guy was antagonistic before the Warners did anything to him.

 - Batman Beyond: Return of the Joker.
 In the uncut original, Tim Drake shoots The Joker with a "Bang!"
 Flag Gun while Brainwashed and Crazy, visibly impaling him.
-The Bowdlerised television broadcast turns this into the Joker being attacked by Tim instead and, after a brief struggle, slipping backwards and being electrocuted by some nearby exposed electrical wiring.
+The Bowdlerised television broadcast turns this into the Joker being attacked by Tim instead and, after a brief struggle, slipping backwards and being electrocuted by some nearby exposed electrical wiring after getting entangled in them, dosed with water from a shattered container, grabbing a lever connected to the wires.
 Ironically, while the latter version is technically an accident and happens off-screen, the silhouette and scream make it even more gruesome.
 It's been said this is the recurring method the DCAU writers used to avoid censorship from Standards and Practices.
 "If you order us to change something, we will follow your orders to the letter while making it substantially more horrific".
 Though the edited scene also removes some of the Karmic Death feel and what is probably the DC Animated Universe's best Famous Last Words ever.

 The Joker: That's not funny...
 That's not—